Accumulating Wealth: Financial Advisors' Daily Digest

 There are many paths to successful investing.
 If you adhere to a sound strategy without "changing lanes" all the time, you're likely to succeed with one of them (see our article links below for more on that).
 But SA contributor and commenter Ted Fischer identified what I think is the most critical ingredient to accumulating wealth in a comment he posted to an article I wrote.

-As discussed many previous times in this forum, the key is ignoring what you can't control and focusing on your own behavior which, of course, you do control.
-Ted Fischer's investing success is due precisely to his and his and his wife's personal discipline as investors.
-Read his whole comment which provides the whole case history, but see for now the snippet below with my emphasis added:
+As discussed many previous times in this forum, the key is ignoring what you can't control and focusing on your own behavior, which of course, you do control.
+Ted Fischer's investing success is due precisely to his and his wife's personal discipline as investors.
+Read his whole comment, which provides the whole case history, but see for now the snippet below with my emphasis added:

 We've worked with a long-range financial plan since we were married, over 20 years ago.